 This engaging 135-hour course teaches you the skills and knowledge necessary to safely and effectively treat patients with lymphedema using Complete Decongestive Therapy (CDT).
 You will learn Manual Lymph Drainage (MLD), compression bandaging, skin care, and patient-appropriate exercises.
 At the conclusion of the course, you will be certified in Lymphedema Therapy (CLT) and can immediately start working with patients.

 CDT is the most effective treatment for chronic extremity lymphedema.
 Primary lymphedema (congenital) and secondary lymphedema (due to a damaged lymphatic system) respond extremely well to this gentle, non-invasive and highly-effective therapy.
 CDT is sometimes referred to as Complete Decongestive Physiotherapy (CDP).
+CDT consists of the following four components:

 Manual Lymph Drainage (MLD)